Don’t fall for these common misunderstandings surrounding SEO.

 SEO experts can devise strategies for garnering high-quality backlinks.
 While getting them might take time, one high-quality backlink can be more powerful than its 50 low-quality counterparts.

-Myth #9: High-volume keywords are all you need for achieving high rankings
+Myth #9: High-volume keywords are all you need to achieve high rankings

-Using high-volume keywords is an essential part of your SEO strategy, but it’s hardly the only one.
+Using high-volume keywords is an essential part of a solid SEO strategy, but it’s hardly the only one.
 Low competition and long-tail keywords could bring you impressive results as well, so try focusing on those.
 You may be pleasantly surprised by the results.

 Myth #10: Long content ranks better

-Aiming for a higher word count could lead to adding fluff and making your articles downright boring, leading to a higher bounce rate.
-Sure, longer content has more room for internal links and keywords, but at the end of the day, it’s about how valuable the content is, regardless of the length.
+Aiming for a higher word count just for the sake of it could lead to adding fluff and making your articles downright boring, which may result in a higher bounce rate.

-Pro tip: Though there’s no magic SEO word count you want to hit, it’s worth noting that you want to steer clear from thin content.
-This type of content is defined as “content that has little or no value to the user,” according to Yoast.
-They add that Google considers low-quality affiliate pages and those very little or no content as thin content pages.
+Pro tip: Though there’s no magic SEO word count you want to hit, it’s wise to avoid publishing thin content.
+This is defined as “content that has little or no value to the user,” according to Yoast.
+Google also considers low-quality affiliate pages and those very little or no content as thin content pages.

 Many SEO myths stem from the lack of knowledge about the latest updates.
-Staying on top of the current SEO trends and exploring Google algorithms can help achieve the results you seek.
+Staying on top of the current trends and algorithm news can help put you on the path to achieving the results you seek.

 This article has been updated and was originally published in May 2020.